IvionSauce/blocklist-scripts/README.md

 ## Comparisons
 With the set of blocklists I have the number of domains returned by `parse-blocklists.sh` is a little over a million: 1,025,170.
 Running those through a simple `sort -u` lowers it to 750,681 – so we’ve got about 250 thousand straight up duplicates.
 Instead running the full list of domains through `domains-reduce.sh` returns 481,948 domains, so we’ve got another 250 to 300 thousand domains that are unneeded when responding with `NXDOMAIN`.

-The downside to this is that `domains-reduce.sh` is about 5 to 6 times slower than just `sort -u`.
-Still, with about 1 million domains it does its thing in 14 to 16 seconds on my machine – which has an Intel i5-3350P and a Crucial SATA SSD.
-Faster would be better, and analyzing the run time shows that the awk script embedded in `domains-reduce.sh` is where the most time is spent.
+The downside to this is that `domains-reduce.sh` is about 2 to 3 times slower than just `sort -u`.
+Still, with about 1 million domains it does its thing in 6 to 7 seconds on my machine – which has an Intel i5-3350P and a Crucial SATA SSD.
+Faster would be better, and analyzing the run time shows that `sort` command in `domains-reduce.sh` is where the most time is spent.
 Effort should be focused on optimizing that part of the pipeline, the time taken by the rest is negligible.

 ## Copyright and stuff
 I can be short and clear: these scripts are released into the public domain.
 You are free to use, modify, share and not share them in any way you see fit.